ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-1.md

 > mortgage.
 Factoring in the interest deduction (at a 37% tax bracket); how much
 > will John have paid in total for the mortgage after 30 years?

 We assume that John claims itemized deductions in all years.
+For simplicity, we also assume that ther eis no limit on the loan balance for the purpose of the mortgage interest deduction.

 The total payments are $6870.32\times 360$, or about $2,473,316.27.